tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - has renamed entry 35 to "session_ticket (renamed from
   "SessionTicket TLS")" {{!RFC5077}}.

-- [SHALL add/has added] a reference to this document in the "Reference" column for entry 35.
+- [SHALL replace/has replaced] the reference to {{?RFC8447}} with a reference to this document in the "Reference" column for entry 35.

 # TLS ExtensionType Values